ANALYSIS-Emergence of Guatemalan anti-graft champion shakes up election

 Torres, who leads the center-left National Unity of Hope (UNE), fell foul in 2019 of the now defunct U.N.-backed International Commission Against Impunity in Guatemala (CICIG), which accused her of breaking campaign finance rules and illicit association.

-Opinion polls have suggested that the 67-year-old Torres will struggle to win the run-off given her unpopularity in the capital, Guatemala City, home to a high percentage of the electorate.
+Opinion polls have suggested the 67-year-old Torres will struggle to win the run-off given her unpopularity in the capital, Guatemala City, home to much of the electorate.

-"I think that as long as Torres' anti-vote stays high, around 41%, my money is on Arevalo," said Freeman.
+"I think that as long as Torres' anti-vote stays high, around 41%, my money is on Arevalo," said Freeman, of the Council on Foreign Relations.

 TACKLING ELITES